Robert-van-Engelen/Forth500/manual.md

     $ bin2wav --pc=E500 --type=bin -dINV sourcefile
     $ afplay sourcefile.wav

-Use maximum volume to play the file or close to maximum to avoid distortion.
+Use maximum volume to play the wav file or close to maximum to avoid distortion.
 If `-dINV` does not transfer the file, then try `-dMAX`.
 The `bin2wav` tool reports the "start address" and "end address", which are not relevant and can be ignored.

 The following `tcopy` definition copies tape data to a new file on the E: or F:
 drive: